Quantum Algorithm for Approximating Maximum Independent Sets: Quantum adiabatic evolution in the solution-subspace

-where $n_+$ is the number of spins in the up direction along $\vec{r}$ (or, the number of qubits in state $\ket{\ur}$).
+where $n_+$ is the number of plus signs in $\mu$.

-Eq.(\ref{gauge}) indicates that that the gauge matrix $A$ can be regarded as the Hamiltonian of the spin system.
+Eq. (\ref{gauge}) indicates that that the gauge matrix $A$ can be regarded as an emergent Hamiltonian for the spin system, generating unitary evolution within the eigenspaces of the original Hamiltonians $H_0$.
 We call this the secondary Hamiltonian.
 In Ref.\cite{wu2020quantum}, we took $\theta$ to be fixed and let $\varphi$ vary slowly.
-This is equivalent to having a time-independent secondary Hamiltonian $A(\theta)$.
-In this work we change both $\phi$ and $\theta$ slowly, under the condition $d\theta/dt\ll d\varphi/dt$.
+This gives rise to a time-independent secondary Hamiltonian $A(\theta)$.
+In this work we change both $\varphi$ and $\theta$ slowly, under the condition $d\theta/dt\ll d\varphi/dt$.
+This generalization brings in profoundly different dynamics.
 In this case, $A(\theta)$ becomes a time-dependent secondary Hamiltonian with the parameter $\theta$ changing slowly.
-Now we notice that the empty-set solution $\{-1,-1,\cdots,-1\}$ is the ground state of $A(0)$ and the MIS, which has largest number of vertices $n_+$, is the ground state of $A(\pi)$.
+Remarkably, the empty-set solution $\mu=\{-1,-1,\cdots,-1\}$ is the ground state of $A(0)$, but the maximum independent set (MIS), which has largest number of vertices $n_+$, is the ground state of $A(\pi)$.

-We can expect that sufficiently slow evolution of the secondary Hamiltonian will lead to quantum annealing.
-This means that if we change $\theta$ slowly enough, we will find the MIS when $\theta=\pi$.
-This is a quantum adiabatic algorithm for MISs, whose time complexity is determined by the energy gap of $A(\theta)$~\cite{Farhi2000}.
-We will show with an example that in a worst case scenario the energy gap of $A(\theta)$ can be exponentially small.
-However, our numerical results show that on average if $\theta$ changes slowly in polynomial times, one can find an independent set of size very close to $\alpha(G)$.
-Note that at the end we must reverse the spin directions, e.g. turning $\{-1,-1,+1\}$ into $\{+1,+1,-1\}$, as the system ends along the $-z$ direction ($\theta=\pi$).
+According to the adiabatic theorem, sufficiently slow evolution of the secondary Hamiltonian will keep us within the ground state manifold.
+This means that if we change $\theta$ slowly enough, and evolve from $\theta = 0$ to $\theta = \pi$, we will evolve to the state representing the maximum independent set when $\theta=\pi$.
+(Note that at the end we must reverse the spin directions, e.g. turning $\{-1,-1,+1\}$ into $\{+1,+1,-1\}$, as the system ends along the $-z$ direction ($\theta=\pi$).)This is a quantum adiabatic algorithm for MIS.
+Its time complexity is determined by the energy gap of $A(\theta)$~\cite{Farhi2000}.
+In a worst case scenario the energy gap of $A(\theta)$ can be exponentially small, as we will shortly exemplify.
+However, our numerical results show that more typically, in interesting cases we get independents set whose size is very close to $\alpha(G)$.